+Closed irrigation systems conserve resources and minimize production costs.
 Several sources of water can be used for irrigating crops.
 Some of them pose a high risk to disseminate plant pathogens.
 For instance, tailwater collected by channels and directed to ponds or tanks to be reused for irrigation poses a high risk for dissemination of plant pathogens.
 Thereby pathogens such as zoosporic organisms, fungi, bacteria and viruses are introduced directly from crops in cultivated fields, greenhouses or natural vegetation surrounding the fields.
+A considerable number of pathogens is of significant concern as those are stable, difficult to combat and cause economic losses.
 Among these pathogens, plant viruses are of particular interest because they can't be cured.
-Therefore, effective sanitation methods are required to minimise the dispersal of plant pathogens.
+Therefore, effective sanitation methods are required to minimise their dispersal.
 Currently, the grower has the choice between different physical or chemical water treatments.
 Beside cost effectiveness and ecological concerns none is suitable to inactivate the multitude of relevant plant pathogens, in particular viruses.

-We determined and evaluated the potential of a new sensor-based disinfection procedure to inactivate fungal, bacterial or viral plant pathogens in hydroponic systems in greenhouse production.
+We determined and evaluated the potential of a new sensor-based disinfection procedure to inactivate viral plant pathogens in hydroponic systems in greenhouse tomato production.
+An electrolytic disinfector (newtec Umwelttechnik GmbH, Germany), especially developed for disinfection of irrigation water in greenhouses was used.